-For the past 35 years, the Scottish Fiddlers of Los Angeles have delighted audiences throughout Southern California with the lively, energetic and irresistibly uplifting music of Scotland, the Shetland Islands, Cape Breton Island and Ireland.
+For nearly 40 years, the Scottish Fiddlers of Los Angeles have delighted audiences throughout Southern California with the lively, energetic and irresistibly uplifting music of Scotland, the Shetland Islands, Cape Breton Island and Ireland.
 Their playing is characterized by hard-driving reels and strathspeys, hauntingly beautiful airs and sweet waltzes.
 Directed by internationally known Scottish fiddler Jan Tappan, and frequently joined by world-renowned guest artists, the Scottish Fiddlers have become a Southland favorite.

 Jan Tappan is an internationally known Scottish fiddler, educator, competition judge and performer.
 She has been playing the fiddle since 1981 and counts John Turner, Alasdair Fraser and Alastair Hardie among her mentors.
 Ms. Tappan has played with the Scottish Fiddlers of Los Angeles since the group was founded in 1981, and assumed the role of director in 1989.